Rainforest Foundation US is hiring a

 Workplace Culture & Conditions

 Rainforest Foundation US prides itself on providing a flexible, equitable, family-friendly, and inclusive work environment that values work-life balance.
-Our offices are pet friendly and located in a historic downtown Brooklyn neighborhood that is easily accessible by public transit and boasts many restaurants and services.
-Since the pandemic, employees can come into the office as they wish or negotiate with their supervisors to work from home or remotely.
+Our offices are pet friendly and located in the district of Barranco, Lima.

 Commitment to Equality & Equity

-Rainforest Foundation US does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status in any of its activities or operations.
+RFUS does not and shall not discriminate based on race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status in any of its activities or operations.
 We are committed to an inclusive and welcoming environment for all members of our staff, clients, volunteers, subcontractors, vendors, and clients.
 Black, indigenous, and people of color are highly encouraged to apply.